Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Directed manifolds

-The rank $r\in\{0,1,\ldots,n\}$ of $V$ is by definition the dimension of $V_x$ at a generic point.
-The dimension may be larger at non generic points; this happens e.g.\ on $X=\bC^n$ for the rank~$1$ linear space $V$ generated by the Euler vector field: $V_z=\bC\sum_{1\le j\le n} z_j{\partial\over\partial z_j}$ for $z\ne 0$, and $V_0=\bC^n$.
-Our philosophy is that directed manifolds are also useful to study the ``absolute case'', i.e.\ the case $V=T_X$, because there are certain fonctorial constructions which are quite natural in the category of directed manifolds (see e.g.\ \S$\,$5,~6,~7).
+Here, the rank $x\mapsto \dim_\bC V_x$ is Zariski lower semi-continuous, and it may a priori jump.
+The rank $r:=\rank(V)\in\{0,1,\ldots,n\}$ of $V$ is by definition the dimension of $V_x$ at a generic point.
+The dimension may be larger at non-generic points; this happens e.g.\ on $X=\bC^n$ for the rank~$1$ linear space $V$ generated by the Euler vector field: $V_z=\bC\sum_{1\le j\le n} z_j{\partial\over\partial z_j}$ for $z\ne 0$, and $V_0=\bC^n$.
+Our philosophy is that directed manifolds are also useful to study the ``absolute case'', i.e.\ the case $V=T_X$, because there are certain functorial constructions which are quite natural in the category of directed manifolds (see e.g.\ \S$\,$5,~6,~7).
 We think of directed manifolds as a kind of ``relative situation'', covering e.g.\ the case when $V$ is the relative tangent space to a holomorphic map $X\to S$.
-In general, we can associate to $V$ a sheaf $\cV=\cO(V)\subset\cO(T_X)$ of holomorphic sections.
-These sections need not generate the fibers of $V$ at singular points, as one sees already in the case of the Euler vector field when $n\ge 2$.
-However, $\cV$ is a {\em saturated} subsheaf of $\cO(T_X)$, i.e.\ $\cO(T_X)/\cV$ has no torsion: in fact, if the components of a section have a common divisorial component, one can always simplify this divisor and produce a new section without any such common divisorial component.
-Instead of defining directed manifolds by picking a linear space $V$, one could equivalently define them by considering saturated coherent subsheaves $\cV\subset\cO(T_X)$.
-One could also take the dual viewpoint, looking at arbitrary quotient morphisms $\Omega^1_X\to\cW=\cV^*$ (and recovering $\cV=\cW^*=\Hom_\cO(\cW,\cO)$, as $\cV=\cV^{**}$ is reflexive).
-We want to stress here that no assumption need be made on the Lie bracket tensor $[~,~]:\cV\times \cV\to \cO(T_X)/\cV$, i.e.\ we do not assume any kind of integrability for~$\cV$ or $\cW$.
+It is important to notice that the local sections of $\cV$ need not generate the fibers of $V$ at singular points, as one sees already in the case of the Euler vector field when $n\ge 2$.
+We also want to stress that no assumption need be made on the Lie bracket tensor $[\bu,\bu]:\cV\times \cV\to \cO(T_X)/\cV$, i.e.\ we do not assume any kind of integrability for~$\cV$ or $\cW$.

 The singular set $\Sing(V)$ is by definition the set of points where $\cV$ is not locally free, it can also be defined as the indeterminacy set of the (meromorphic) classifying map $\alpha:X\merto G_r(T_X)$, $z\mapsto V_z$ to the Grassmannian of $r$ dimensional subspaces of~$T_X$.
-We thus have $V_{|X\ssm \Sing(V)}=\alpha^*S$ where $S\to G_r(T_X)$ is the tautological subbundle of $G_r(T_X)$.
-The singular set $\Sing(V)$ is an analytic subset of $X$ of codim${}\ge 2$, hence $V$ is always a holomorphic subbundle outside of codimension~$2$.
+We thus have $V_{\restriction X\ssm \Sing(V)}=\alpha^*S$ where $S\to G_r(T_X)$ is the tautological subbundle of $G_r(T_X)$.
+The singular set $\Sing(V)$ is an analytic subset of $X$ of codim${}\ge 2$, and hence $V$ is always a holomorphic subbundle outside of codimension~$2$.
 Thanks to this remark, one can most often treat linear spaces as vector bundles (possibly modulo passing to the Zariski closure along $\Sing(V)$).

 \plainsubsection 2.B.
 Hyperbolicity properties of directed manifolds|

 Most of what we have done in \S1 can be extended to the category of directed manifolds.

 \claim 2.1.~Definition|Let $(X,V)$ be a complex directed manifold. \plainitem{\rm(i)} The Kobayashi-Royden infinitesimal metric of $(X,V)$ is the Finsler metric on $V$ defined for any $x\in X$ and $\xi\in V_x$ by